 For the open balcony, the doors and windows must be waterproofed.
 A poorly designed floor drain may need attention, too.
 We will evaluate the state of the existing flooring for the balcony and check for flashing damage, concrete cracks, and joint damage.
 After replacing or repairing any damaged materials, we can recommend new waterproofing.
 We usually prep and prime the existing coating and apply a multi-layer waterproofing over the existing deck.
 We also may recommend a knockdown, non-slip textured finish coating for balconies.

 Patio and Decks

-Above: An ACS worker applies acrylic coating to Burlingame apartment patio.
+Above: An ACS worker applies acrylic coating to the Top of the Mounds, a San Mateo apartment patio.

 Concrete decks or patios have all the waterproofing challenges that balconies and parking decks do, including high foot traffic.
 We address concrete cracks, flashing, drain, and joint problems.
 While decks today are often made from treated or manmade materials, the joists and support posts maybe construction grade lumber and subject to rot.
 We have solutions for that.

 We can apply sealant to your deck or patio but we also offer a variety of other patio and deck waterproofing services customized to meet your needs.

 - Ceramic or stone on a waterproof base

 - Heat-welded PVC or Hypalon works well for floating wood decking.

 - Acrylic coating with your choice of cosmetic finishes